Brought to you by Radaris

 However, a majority of parents, 68% to be specific, feel that cell phone usage is a positive experience for children of an appropriate age.
 Parents on this side of the fence realize that the choice to give a child a cell phone is an extremely personal one for each and every family, but also know that cell phones can also promote safety and learning.
 Mobile devices can be used as methods of emergency contact, benefit children socially, and even help them get organized academically.

 While deciding when to give your child a cell phone is ultimately up to you, the parent, keeping your child safe should never be an issue.
-Here are 4 tips to help promote cell phone safety if you are considering giving your child their own phone, or if your child already has one.
+Cell Phone Deal can help you understand some of the risks and how to stay safe with your phone.
+In addition, here are 4 tips to help promote cell phone safety if you are considering giving your child their own phone, or if your child already has one.

 - Take time to discuss cell phones with your child before hand.
 Sit your child down and have an open discussion about your thoughts on cell phones, any rules you would like them to follow, and how you would like your child to use their phone before hand to avoid confusion.
 Don’t forget to mention things like cyberbullying and cell phone etiquette.
 You can use this time to instill responsibility and truly involve your child in the conversation.